Let’s get started!

 The self employed mileage deduction amount depends on how often you use your vehicle.
 If you're self-employed or work as a contractor, you might be able to deduct the amount of the use of your car for business purposes.

-With the actual expenses method, you can deduct a percentage of all your car-related expenses.
-Here, you can track all of your driving expenses yourself which requires you to keep accurate records.
+The actual expenses method is slightly more advanced, as it helps you deduct a percentage of all your car-related expenses.
+Here, the challenge for you is to track all of your driving expenses yourself, and it requires you to keep accurate records.
 Qualified car expenses for this purpose include the following:

 Your Actual Expenses included:

-Your car expenses total up to $10,700.
-Since the you used the car 50% of times for business, your Actual Expenses deduction is $5,350.
+Your car expenses total up to $12,070.
+Since you used the car 50% of the time for business, your Actual Expenses deduction is $6,035.

 Indications